The Agentic BI Analyst · Builds Your Context Graph

 Bob Muglia

 Fmr.
-CEO, Snowflake · Investor
+CEO, Snowflake · Advisor

 "The context layer is the missing piece in modern data stacks."